minliny/cubox-telegram-bot/README.md

-# Telegram Bot Vercel Boilerplate
+# 📦 Telegram Bot of Cubox based on Node.js and Telegraf for deploying on Vercel.

 Telegram Bot Vercel Boilerplate based on Node.js and [Telegraf](https://github.com/telegraf/telegraf) framework.